 Boundaries are demarcation lines that differentiate a system from its environment and other systems.
-As a consequence, they enable this system to grow an identity, to concentrate on a focus and they protect this system from environmental interference and disruptions.
+As a consequence, they enable this system to grow an identity, to concentrate on a focus and they protect this system from environmental interferences and disruptions.
 To go further, boundaries also impact tasks and behaviors reinforcing those that are aligned with the system’s values and standards and inhibiting those that are not.

 - Group’s boundaries